-Going on vacation?
-Discover how to find the best travel insurance for you.
+How to find the best travel insurance

-Compare travel insurance quotes from 5+ brands
+- Compare travel insurance policies

 Four ways to find the best travel insurance

-2. Don’t be tricked by cheap policies
+2. Don’t be tricked by cheap policies.

-3. Read between the lines
+3. Read between the lines.

 What does my policy cover?

-What do I look for in a policy?
+What should I look for in a policy?